benchmark-urbanism/vue-mapbox-feature/docs/README.md

     type: String,
     required: true
   },
-  // set the layer type to circle, line, or fill
+  // set the layer type to circle, line, fill, or heatmap
   // access as "layer-type"
   layerType: {
     type: String,